UPDATED FEB 6, 2020

 We’ve been eyeballing this go-to joint in Arlington for years and threw a round of applause when the local favorite crossed the river into the District proper.
 That's right, you now can grab their iconic smoothies and smoothie bowls around Georgetown, GW, and in Union Market.
 And with the list of locations growing, so has their menu.
 While they’ve dabbled in a few solid snacks and on-the-go meals, they've stuck to what made us fall in love in the first place: raw, organic, plant-based blends.

 While it’s certainly tempting to allow yourself a cheat day when you're at Union Market, Khepra’s is here to help you stay on track.
-You can order a full-on cleanse or just grab one bottle for the road (we’re partial to the Fire Fruit Blend and the Tropical Sky Blend).
+You can order a full-on cleanse or just grab one bottle for the road (we’re partial to the Spicy Fruit and the Tropical Sky Blend).
 And if you’re wandering the aisles and decide you just can’t battle the cravings, come back for dessert!
 With healthy options like chia seed pudding, cashew cheesecake, or even a super smoothie, you’ll satisfy that sweet tooth while keeping yourself in check.

 Puree is a proudly 100% organic, raw vegan, fresh, cold-pressed juice bar, and we're all about it.
 Their flagship location is on the outskirts of DC in Bethesda, MD, but they now have a second location inside Sibley Hospital (which offers curbside pick-up!).
 If you’re looking for that farm-to-bottle-to-couch juice service, they’ve got you covered, too.
 Home, or heck, even office deliveries, are at your service for an additional $10.
 Worth it.
 Fitt Tip: on a muggy summer afternoon, the Watermelon Gazpacho is a lifesaver.